ThesympnaticS/smp-tdismoke/README.md

     "car2"  ,
 }
 ```
-Control key to use the script:
+Local key to use the script:
 ```
 if IsControlJustPressed(0, key['your key here']) and smoke_ready == true
 ```